sureshgadupu/mapbox/basicmap/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project renders map in browser using mapbox map service.
+This project shows basic example of rendering map in browser using Mapbox JS map services.

 ## Available Scripts